Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Problem statement

+and will be used for the definition of an appropriate norm for the analysis of the RCD algorithm.
+Observe that by definition of $Q^{ij}$ and $L_p$, we have

 which means that zero is an eigenvalue of both $Q^{ij}$ and $L_p$ with corresponding eigenvector $a$.
 We denote by $\lambda_2$ and $\lambda_n$ respectively the second smallest and the largest eigenvalues of $L_p$.
-One can show that $\lambda_2>0$ since the graph $\Gcal$ is connected (we refer to Lemma 3.3 of \cite{necoara2013random} for a detailed proof).
+Since $L_p$ is symmetric, all the eigenvalues are real and satisfy $0=\lambda_1<\lambda_2\le\cdots\le\lambda_n$ when the graph $\Gcal$ is connected (we refer to Lemma 3.3 of \cite{necoara2013random} for a detailed proof).

-\begin{remark} For a graph $\Gcal=(\Vcal,\Ecal)$, when $a=\mathds1_n$ (homogeneous agents) and the probabilities $p_{ij}$ are uniformly distributed, one has $L_p = \frac{1}{2|\Ecal|}L$, where $L$ is the usual Laplacian of the graph.
+\begin{remark} For a graph $\Gcal=(\Vcal,\Ecal)$, when $a=\mathds1_n$ (homogeneous agents) and the probabilities $p_{ij}$ are uniformly distributed, we have $L_p = \frac{1}{2|\Ecal|}L$, where $L$ is the usual Laplacian of the graph.
 Hence, we refer to $L_p$ as a \quotes{scaled Laplacian}, as it enjoys similar properties, especially in terms of eigenvalues. \end{remark}